An Exploration of Optimal Parameters for Efficient Blind Source Separation of EEG Recordings Using AMICA: Discussion

 \section{Discussion}

-A quantitative analysis of the effect of iteration number, number of mixture models, and data quantity on the quality of ICA decomposition produced by AMICA was performed.
-We found that the most significant changes in resulting MIR and PMI occurred in the first 1000 steps.
-After the initial 1,000 steps, MIR appears to fluctuate relatively little from its minimum value, although it did continue to increase up to 4,000 steps.
-PMI showed a similar trend, with a large decrease in the first 1,000 value and then continued improvement up to 3,000 steps.
-In terms of the quantity of EEG data, we also verified the heuristic that a value of $K$ (see results) equal to 30 was ideal for decomposing EEG data.
-Increasing the amount of data used was shown to decrease PMI but also decrease MIR.
-Increasing the number of Gaussian scale mixture sources increased run time but didn't seem to significantly effect MIR.
+We performed a quantitative assay of the effect of iteration number, number of mixture models, and data quantity on the quality of ICA decompositions of 71-channel EEG data produced by AMICA.
+We found that the most significant changes in resulting MIR and PMI occurred in the first 1000 training iterations.
+After the initial 1,000 iterations, MIR appeared to fluctuate relatively little, although quite small increases did continue to at least 4,000 iterations.
+PMI showed a similar trend, with a large decrease in the first 1,000 value and then continued improvement up to at least 3,000 iterations.
+As for the quantity of EEG data suitable for AMICA decomposition, we verified that for these data a value of $K$ (see results) equal to or greater than 30 was ideal for decomposing EEG data.
+Increasing the amount of training data was shown to decrease PMI, but had no discernible effect on MIR.
+Increasing the number of extended Gaussian scale mixtures used by AMICA to model the component pdfs increased run time but did not seem to effect MIR.